fox1t/qs-to-mongo/README.md

 ```

 ### Options
-* ignoredFields: array of query parameters that are ignored, in addtion to defalut ones: "fields", "omit", "sort", "offset", "limit", "q";
+* `ignoredFields`: array of query parameters that are ignored, in addition to default ones: "fields", "omit", "sort", "offset", "limit", "q";
-* parser: custom query parser, must implement `parse(query: string, options?: any): any` and `stringify(obj: object, options?: any): string`.
+* `parser`: custom query parser, must implement `parse(query: string, options?: any): any` and `stringify(obj: object, options?: any): string`.
 The default parser is [qs](https://github.com/ljharb/qs);
-* parserOptions: options to pass to the query parser;
+* `parserOptions`: options to pass to the query parser;
-* dateFields: fields that will be converted to `Date`.
+* `dateFields`: fields that will be converted to `Date`.
 If no fields are passed, any valid date string will be converted to [ISOString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString);
-* objectIdFields: fields that will be converted to [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/);
+* `objectIdFields`: fields that will be converted to [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/);
-* fullTextFields: fields that will be used as criteria when passing `q` query parameter;
+* `fullTextFields`: fields that will be used as criteria when passing the `q` query parameter;
-* parameters: override default parameters used as query options ("fields", "omit", "sort", "offset", "limit", "q").
+* `parameters`: override default parameters used as query options ("fields", "omit", "sort", "offset", "limit", "q").
 For example: {fields:'$fields', omit:'$omit', sort:'$sort', offset:'$offset', limit:'$limit'};
-* maxLimit: maximum limit that could be passed to `limit` option.
+* `maxLimit`: maximum limit that could be passed to the `limit` option.

 ### Returned object